 Dallas-Yang et al (2001) Detection of glucagon-dependent GTPgS binding in high-throughput format.
 Anal.Biochem.
 301 156

 If you know of a relevant reference for L-168,049, please let us know.

 View Related Products by Product Action

-Currently there are no citations for L-168,049.
 Do you know of a great paper that uses L-168,049 from Tocris?
-If so please let us know.
+Please let us know.